MGantz22/Solo-Project-4/README.md

 * _Open Solo-project-Four directory_
 * _Open index.html_

-_user Selctects pizza size then pizza type and finally extra toppings if desired.
-Once you have a final selection you may submit the order and you will recieve a ticket with your selected order and total cost._
+_User selects pizza size then pizza type and finally extra toppings if desired.
+Once you have a final selection you may submit the order and you will receive a ticket with your selected order and total cost._

 ## Known Bugs